-Last updated: May 22, 2026 · Methodology: All figures are independent editorial estimates aggregated from regulatory filings, audited reports and reputable industry reporting (Forbes, Bloomberg, Billboard, industry trades).
-Where credible sources disagree, we present a midpoint and link our reasoning.
+Last updated: July 6, 2026 · Methodology: All figures are independent editorial estimates anchored on the most recent reputable reporting (Forbes, Bloomberg, Sportico, Celebrity Net Worth), with each anchor source linked below.
+Where credible sources disagree, we show the dispute rather than hide it.
 See our Methodology page for the full method.

 Athlete wealth is increasingly built off the field.
-Playing salaries and prize money matter, but the biggest fortunes here are powered by equity — Michael Jordan’s Jordan Brand and franchise stake, LeBron James’s lifetime Nike deal and media company, lifetime endorsement contracts and ownership positions.
+Playing salaries and prize money matter, but the biggest fortunes here are powered by equity — Michael Jordan’s Jordan Brand and franchise stakes, LeBron James’s lifetime Nike deal and media company, Cristiano Ronaldo’s record tax-free Saudi contract.
 This is our 2026 ranking of the wealthiest figures whose fortunes were built primarily in sports.

 The 2026 Ranking